-1. Find your representative by clicking here and typing in your zip code.
+1. Find your senator or representative by clicking here and typing in your zip code.

-2. Contact your representative by sending them an email.
-You can write your own or start with the downloadable template below.
+2. Contact your senator or representative by sending them an email.
+You can write your own or customize the template below.

 Current Members of the Military Youth Programs Caucus: